nkdAgility/NKDAgility.com/site/content/resources/blog/2014/2014-10-23-tfs-build-reports-licencies-licx-unable-load-type/index.md

 ---
+title: 'TFS Build reports Licencies.licx: unable to load type'
+date: 2014-10-23
+author: MrHinsh
 id: "10730"
-title: "TFS Build reports Licencies.licx: unable to load type"
-date: "2014-10-23"
-categories:
-  - "problems-and-puzzles"
-tags:
-  - "build"
-  - "tf-build"
-coverImage: "nakedalm-experts-visual-studio-alm-3-3.png"
-author: "MrHinsh"
 layout: blog
 resourceType: blog
-slug: "tfs-build-reports-licencies-licx-unable-load-type"
+slug: tfs-build-reports-licencies-licx-unable-load-type
 aliases:
 - /blog/tfs-build-reports-licencies-licx-unable-load-type
+tags:
+- build
+- tf-build
+categories:
+- problems-and-puzzles
+coverImage: nakedalm-experts-visual-studio-alm-3-3.png

 ---

 When you do a build you can get an "unable to resolve type" message from the licencies.licx file that you have checked in.
 This prevents you from having a successful build in Team Build.